 Here are some tips to help protect your devices against ransomware attacks and the risk of having your data encrypted and inaccessible.

-- Install and use trusted security software on all your devices, including your mobile phone.
-Keep your security software up to date.
-It can help protect your devices against cyberattacks.
+- Install and use trusted security software on all your devices, including your mobile phone, and keep it up to date.
+Security software can help protect your devices against ransomware and other cyberattacks.

 - Avoid reflexively opening email attachments.
-Why?
 Email is one of the principal methods for delivering ransomware.
+If you can’t verify who the email is from, don’t open any links or attachments and report it as spam.

 - Be wary of any email attachment that advises you to enable macros to view its content.
 If you enable macros, macro malware can infect multiple files.

 - Back up your data to an external hard drive.
-If you’re the victim of a ransomware attack, you’ll likely be able to restore your files once the malware has been cleaned up.
+If you’re the victim of a ransomware attack, you’ll still be able to restore your files if they were compromised or lost.

 - Consider using cloud services.
 This can help mitigate a ransomware infection, since many cloud services retain previous versions of files, allowing you to “roll back” to the unencrypted form.

 - Don’t pay the ransom.
-You could pay a ransom in hopes of getting your files back — but you might not get them back.
-There’s no guarantee the cybercriminal will release your data.
+You could pay a ransom in hopes of getting your files back, but there’s no guarantee the cybercriminal will release your data.

 Encryption is essential to help protect your sensitive personal information.
-But in the case of ransomware attacks, it can be used against you.
-It’s smart to take steps to help you gain the benefits and avoid the harm.
+But in the case of ransomware attacks, it can do more harm than good.
+It’s smart to take steps to help you gain the benefits and avoid the damage.